alephdata/docs/developers/installation.md

 If you pass an email address in the `ALEPH_ADMINS` environment variable \(in your [configuration](installation.md#system-configuration)\) it will automatically be made into an admin.

 After running `createuser`, the newly created user's API key is printed, which you can use in the `Authorization` HTTP header of requests to the [API](installation.md).
 If you pass a password, you can use this email address and password to log into the web interface.

+You can also run Aleph in single-user mode by setting `ALEPH_SINGLE_USER` to `true`.
+When you run Aleph in single-user mode, authentication is disabled and every user is automatically logged in as an admin user.

 ### Loading Sample Data